jflowaa/papers/README.md

 #### To Do:

-- Plan to add a GUI.
+- Plan to add a full GUI.
-- Organize/clean code better.
-- I don't like how handling image resolution is handled.
-This includes the degrading.
 - More settings
 - Implement changing wallpaper for other DEs
-- Dual monitor support for wallpaper changing.
-May require merging images into one.
 - Image extentions are dropped.
 Windows probably won't like that.
-Need to get them back.